pyth-network/pyth-examples/price_feeds/evm/oracle_swap/README.md

 ## Frontend Application

-By default, the frontend is configured to use the already deployed version of the oracle AMM at address [`0x15F9ccA28688F5E6Cbc8B00A8f33e8cE73eD7B02`](https://mumbai.polygonscan.com/address/0x15F9ccA28688F5E6Cbc8B00A8f33e8cE73eD7B02) on Polygon Mumbai.
+By default, the frontend is configured to use the already deployed version of the Oracle AMM at address [`0x15F9ccA28688F5E6Cbc8B00A8f33e8cE73eD7B02`](https://mumbai.polygonscan.com/address/0x15F9ccA28688F5E6Cbc8B00A8f33e8cE73eD7B02) on Polygon Mumbai.
 This means you can start playing with the application without going through the steps above (Remember to switch your wallet to Mumbai and claim funds from a faucet to pay for the gas).